kijungs/corescope/README.md

 CoreScope: Graph Mining Using k-Core Analysis - Patterns, Anomalies and Algorithms
 ========================
-**CoreScope** is a set of algorithms based on empirical patterns related to k-cores in real-world graphs.
+**CoreScope** is a set of algorithms based on the empirical patterns related to k-coresxs in real-world graphs.
 **CoreScope** consists of the following algorithms:
+ * *Core-A*: anomaly detection algorithm based on Mirror Pattern
- * *CoreA*: anomaly detection algorithm based on Mirror Pattern
+ * *Truss-A*: anomaly detection algorithm based on Truss Mirror Pattern
- * *CoreD*: streaming algorithm for degeneracy based on Core-Triangle Pattern
+ * *Core-D*: streaming algorithm for degeneracy based on Core-Triangle Pattern
- * *CoreS*: influential spreader detection method based on Structured Core Pattern
+ * *Core-S*: influential spreader detection method based on Structured Core Pattern

 Datasets
 ========================